 Completed in 1771, the Old Exchange Building is a Charleston landmark and the site of some of the most important events in South Carolina history.
 Over the last two and a half centuries, the building has been a commercial exchange, custom house, post office, city hall, military headquarters, and museum.

-Previously the property of the British, United States, Confederate, and Charleston city governments, the Old Exchange Building is today owned by the South Carolina State Society of the Daughters of the American Revolution and operated by the City of Charleston.
+The Old Exchange Building is today held in a public charitable trust by the South Carolina State Society and the Rebecca Motte Chapter of the Daughters of the American Revolution.
+It is governed by the Old Exchange Building Commission and managed by the City of Charleston.

 Visit us and discover: